Learner's License Test Appointment

 Test bookings (appointments) in the Gauteng province are done in 2 steps.
 (1) Choose a test date and time at a testing station (DLTC) on the Natis website.
 (2) Go to the particular testing station (DLTC) in person to confirm the appointment by submitting the required documentation and making the applicable payment.
 See "What To Take Along" further down this page.

-Click here to go to the Natis website where you will have to sign into your profile, or create a profile if you don't already have one, choose a service, testing station, test date, test time, etc. N.B.
-Once you have pre-booked your test date and time online, you (the applicant) must go to that particular testing station, before the expiry date, to confirm the appointment in person.
+Click here to go to the Natis website where you will have to choose a service, testing station, test date, test time, etc. REMEMBER to save or print the booking information.
+N.B.
+Once you have pre-booked your test date and time online, you (the applicant) must go to that particular testing station, BEFORE the expiry date, to confirm the appointment in person.
 Below you'll find all applicable information for confirming your appointment.

 REMEMBER that once you have booked your test date online, you will not be able to make another test booking anywhere else until that booking has expired on the system.

 - The City of Tshwane DLTCs will open their Learner's Licence and Driver's Licence test slots on the Natis website only on Mondays.

 - The City of Johannesburg DLTCs will open their Learner's Licence and Driver's Licence test slots on the Natis website only on Tuesdays.

 - The City of Ekurhuleni DLTCs will open their Learner's Licence and Driver's Licence test slots on the Natis website only on Wednesdays.

 - Merafong, Mogale City and Sedibeng DLTCs will open their Learner's Licence and Driver's Licence test slots on the Natis website daily.

 - Opened slots will be released on the Natis website in batches throughout the day between 09h00 and 18h00, according to their website mostly at 09h00, 13h00 and 18h00.